zgulde/laravel_scaffold/README.md

 The end product will of course have to be looked over, but should generate a quick scaffold.
 The views will be basic bootstrappy forms.

+## TODO

+- cleanup excess whitespace in output
+- add eager loading in the controller
+- paramatize the pagination
+- work on views
+    - add csrf token and `_method`
+    - add loop for has_many relationship
+- test all this
+- update readme